DouglasViolante/YoloV3-Darknet-Multi-Object-Detection-and-Classification/README.md

 A first look into Real-Time Multi-Object Detection and Classification, algorithms using Python and C++, from a direct Webcam or Video input.

-The YoloV3 uses a CNN Architecture called Darknet-53 a evolution from YoloV2 architecture Darknet-19, and this algorithm uses a 80 classes trained model from ImageNet, that can be found in the second reference below, this algorithm do only the inference.
+The YoloV3 uses a CNN Architecture called Darknet-53 an evolution from YoloV2 architecture Darknet-19, and this algorithm uses an 80 classes trained model from ImageNet, that can be found in the second reference below, this algorithm do only the inference through the model.

 ![Algorithm Detection](https://i.ibb.co/mtNyKQT/iss.png)